kwilteam/docs/docs/kwil-cli/databases.md

       NOT_NULL
 ```

-## Executing Action
+## Execute

 The `execute` subcommand is used to execute an predefined action against the database.

 A database can either be selected with `--owner` and `--name`, or with a database ID `--dbid`. `--dbid` will be used if both are given.
 If an `--owner` flag is not provided, it will default to the hex public key of the private key that is [configured](./kwil-cli/configuration).

 You need to pass a required `--action` flag to specify the name of the action you wish to execute.
-This name must be the same as the one defined in the kuneiform schema.
+This name must be the same as the one defined in the Kuneiform schema.

 Finally, in order to pass parameters to the query, you must specify the inputs as arguments.
 You must first specify the name of the parameter you are filling, and then the value.
 Queries should follow the layout below: